dekuNukem/RGBeeb/README.md

 ![Alt text](photos/roms.jpeg)

 The disc drive works too!
-I decided not to risk the original power supply, and used a modern ATX PSU to power the drives.
-And the Beeb read the discs just fine:
+I decided not to risk its original power supply, and powered the drives with a modern ATX PSU.
+The FrankenBeeb read the discs just fine:

 ![Alt text](photos/mess2.jpg)

 As you can see, it's quite a mess indeed.
 It was at this point that an idea occurred to me:

 ***Wouldn't it be nice if all those can go into a single ATX PC case?***

+This way,

-* Everything's in one place, no more separate boxes.
+* Everything's in one place, cleaner look.

-* Juxtaposition of old and new.
-40 year old hardware in cutting edge
+* Interesting juxtaposition between 40-year-old hardware and modern case.

-* very much in the spirit
+* Very much in the spirit of modding previously shown.

+* Honestly, why not?

-## A Happy Coincidence?
+## A Happy Coincidence

-That sure sounded like an outrageous idea, but after bit of thinking, I felt that it wasn't completely unrealistic.

-* The 5.25" floppy drives are designed to go into 5.25" bays, so no problem there.

-* BBC Micro motherboard needs +5V to work, which ATX PSU have.

-* It also need -5V for sound and RS423 serial, but it can be easily derived from the -12V rail

-So far so good, but what about the motherboard itself?
-I found a spare and did some measurements.
+Obviously, the most important part is mounting the motherboard.
+So I found a spare and did some measurements.

-Imagine my surprise when I found that BBC micro motherboard has **almost identical size** to the full-size ATX specification!
+Imagine my surprise when I found that the BBC micro motherboard is **almost identical in size** as full-size ATX specification!

 PHOTO OF BEEB MB AND AN ATX MB, MAYBE SVG COMPARISON

 ![Alt text](photos/atxbbc.png)

-BBC is 310mm x 230mm, and ATX is 305x244mm.
 Either it's one hell of a coincidence, or Acorn was so ahead of its time that it predicted ATX form factor **14 years** ahead!

-Still in disbelief, I placed a spare BBC motherboard inside a random ATX case, and low and behold, it fits almost perfectly!
+Still in disbelief, I placed the BBC motherboard inside a ATX case, and low and behold, it fits almost perfectly!

 !!MEDIA TODO: Photo of motherboard inside the shit PC case, NEW PHOTO better illustrates the point.